Big List of Counting and Number Books for Kids

-Not only did I love the cut-paper collages, this book is a very engaging nature-themed math picture book.
+Not only did I love the cut-paper collages, but this book is also a very engaging nature-themed math picture book.
 The page with pronghorn antelope asks us to count by twos.
 We did — there were 90.
 The monarch butterflies page asks us to count the butterflies by tens — there were 100.
 Fewer, less, part to whole, first and last, and how to make 10 are just some of the math concepts in this beautiful picture book.

 The Hueys in None the Number: A Counting Adventure by Oliver Jeffers